Adamantane: Uses

 Adamantane itself enjoys few applications since it is merely an unfunctionalized hydrocarbon.
 It is used in some dry etching masks and polymer formulations.

 In solid-state NMR spectroscopy, adamantane is a common standard for chemical shift referencing.

 In dye lasers, adamantane may be used to extend the life of the gain medium; it cannot be photoionized under atmosphere because its absorption bands lie in the vacuum-ultraviolet region of the spectrum.
 Photoionization energies have been determined for adamantane as well as for several bigger diamondoids.

 In medicine

 All medical applications known so far involve not pure adamantane, but its derivatives.
 The first adamantane derivative used as a drug was amantadine – first (1967) as an antiviral drug against various strains of influenza and then to treat Parkinson's disease.
-Other drugs among adamantane derivatives include adapalene, adapromine, bromantane, carmantadine, chlodantane, dopamantine, memantine, rimantadine, saxagliptin, tromantadine, and vildagliptin.
+Other drugs among adamantane derivatives include adapalene, adapromine, bromantane (bromantan), carmantadine, chlodantane (chlodantan), dopamantine, gludantan (gludantane), hemantane (hymantane), idramantone (kemantane), memantine, nitromemantine rimantadine, saxagliptin, somantadine, tromantadine, and vildagliptin.
 Polymers of adamantane have been patented as antiviral agents against HIV.

 Influenza virus strains have developed drug resistance to amantadine and rimantadine, which are not effective against prevalent strains as of 2016.